Parkland Memorial Hospital: John F. Kennedy assassination

-Parkland Hospital is best known as the hospital where five individuals associated with the assassination of United States President John F. Kennedy either died or were pronounced dead: President Kennedy himself; his assassin Lee Harvey Oswald; Jack Ruby who later killed Oswald; Abraham Zapruder, who had filmed Kennedy's assassination; and Jean Hill, another witness to the assassination (the "Lady in Red" seen in the Zapruder film).
+Parkland Hospital is best known as the hospital where three individuals associated with the assassination of President John F. Kennedy either died or were pronounced dead: President Kennedy himself; his assassin Lee Harvey Oswald; and Jack Ruby, who later killed Oswald.
 The 2013 film Parkland dramatizes the deaths of Kennedy and Oswald in the hospital.

-After he was shot on November 22, 1963, President Kennedy was rushed to Parkland, where he was pronounced dead at 1:00 p.m. in Trauma Room 1, 30 minutes after he was shot at Dealey Plaza.
+After he was shot on November 22, 1963, President Kennedy was rushed to Parkland, where he was pronounced dead at 1:00 p.m. in Trauma Room 1, thirty minutes after he was shot at Dealey Plaza.
 At the same time, Texas governor John Connally, wounded in the same shooting, was treated in Trauma Room 2, and survived.
-Two days after the assassination, November 24, Oswald was rushed to Parkland after being shot in the abdomen by Ruby and died in operating room #5 after over 90 minutes of surgery.
+Two days after the assassination, November 24, Oswald was rushed to Parkland after being shot in the abdomen by Ruby and died in operating room #5 after over ninety minutes of surgery.
 Ruby died on January 3, 1967, in the same emergency department, from a pulmonary embolism associated with lung cancer.
-Then, on August 30, 1970, Zapruder also died at Parkland.

-Since Ruby's death in 1967, areas where Kennedy was pronounced dead and Oswald was operated on have been remodeled.
-A plaque there marks the location where Trauma Room 1 was previously in the prior Parkland, now a corridor in the hospital's radiology department.
+Since Ruby's death in 1967, areas in the Former Parkland Hospital where Kennedy was pronounced dead and Oswald was operated on had been remodeled.
+A plaque there marked the location where Trauma Room 1 was previously in the prior Parkland, and then became a corridor in the hospital's radiology department.
 The ambulance entry remained in roughly the same location.
-The site of Trauma Room 1 has been renovated several times since 1963.
+The site of Trauma Room 1 was renovated several times since 1963.
 Trauma Room 1 was dismantled for renovation in 1973; all building materials and equipment from the room were retained by the government and remain in archival storage today.
-Parkland's JFK history wall is noted at the new hospital.
+Parkland's JFK history is noted on a wall at the new hospital and at the John F. Kennedy Park for Hope, Healing and Heroes memorial on campus.